Tissue Journey

 No medical caregiver wants to leave their patients waiting for long.
 Your results take some time because rendering a diagnosis is a coordinated effort that takes place over the course of four stages in three different locations.

-The Tissue Journey
+Tissue Journey Lab

-At the Clinic
+At The Clinic

-- 12-14 samples are taken from different areas of the prostate samples are collected either through the rectum or perineum
+• 12-14 tissue samples are taken form different areas of the prostate

 In the Lab